e-Learning Blog

 To protect employees from customer harassment, the following organizational measures are important.

-・Establishing internal rules for dealing with customer harassment (manuals, guidelines, etc.)
+・Establishing internal rules for handling customer harassment (manuals, guidelines, etc.)

 ・Setting up consultation desks for employees